 The Commission on the Status of Women (CSW), a functional commission of the United Nations Economic and Social Council (ECOSOC), is a global policy-making body dedicated exclusively to promoting gender equality and the empowerment of women.

 Representatives of UN Member States, civil society organizations and UN entities gather every year at the UN headquarters in New York.
-The 65th session of CSW will take place from 15 to 26 March 2021.
-In light of the evolving COVID-19 situation, and taking into account the latest guidance from the United Nations Secretary-General and the World Health Organization (WHO), CSW65 will take place in a hybrid format with mostly virtual meetings.
+The 65th session of CSW took place from 15 to 26 March 2021.
+In light of the evolving COVID-19 situation, and taking into account the latest guidance from the United Nations Secretary-General and the World Health Organization (WHO), CSW65 took place in a hybrid format with mostly virtual meetings.

 About the Event and WIEGO’s Involvement

-This year, the Commission will address as its priority theme 'Women's full and effective participation and decision-making in public life and the elimination of violence, for achieving gender equality and the empowerment of all women and girls'.
+This year, the Commission addressed as its priority theme "Women's full and effective participation and decision-making in public life and the elimination of violence, for achieving gender equality and the empowerment of all women and girls".

-WIEGO and the Global Networks representing workers in the informal economy will raise their voices during the conference parallel events.
+WIEGO and the Global Networks representing workers in the informal economy raised their voices during the conference parallel events.

 Tuesday 16 March: 6:30AM–8:00AM EDT